cdriveraus/ctsem/README.md

 \#’ Get samples from the fitted object: ctExtract()

-\#’ In samples, pop\_DRIFT refers to the population drift matrix, subj\_DRIFT refers to the subject matrix.
+\#’ In samples, pop_DRIFT refers to the population drift matrix, subj_DRIFT refers to the subject matrix.
 Subject matrices only computed for max likelihood / posterior mode by default, and found in the
-\(stanfit\)transformedparsfull object.
+$stanfit$transformedparsfull object.